Arcata–Eureka Airport: Current airline service

 In August 2022, Alaska Airlines announced a possible reintroduction of service to Seattle Tacoma International Airport or Portland International Airport.
 On October 20, 2022, the airline cited a potential delay due to the ongoing pilot shortage.
+On October 24, 2025, Alaska Airlines announced they would be reintroducing service to Seattle on April 8, 2026 which was confirmed by Humboldt County.